 Enjoy an easy stroll through a red and white pine forest.
 Interpretive signs provide information about the tree species, the forest’s history of logging and regeneration, and the wildlife found in the park.

 Otter Lake is about 15 minutes northeast of the downtown core.
-The area is essentially undeveloped wilderness with Otter Lake, the 3rd largest lake in municipality, at its center.
+The area is essentially undeveloped wilderness with Otter Lake, the 3rd largest lake in municipality, at its centre.

 Follow the wide, main trail to the beach at the edge of Otter Lake.
 Additional, narrower trails loop off the main trail.
-If you want a bit more adventure, try these tighter trails.
+For a bit more adventure, try these tighter trails.
 They are all marked and are beautiful hikes through the maple forest.

 The hike to the lake and back is about 3 kilometres return.
 Hiking the full loop is 4 kilometres.

-If you are looking for a more rugged, challenging trail, try the 4-kilometre, out-and-back, Redbridge Mountain View Trail.
+For a rugged, challenging trail, try the 4-kilometre, out-and-back, Redbridge Mountain View Trail.
 Hike through the forest then climb a steep incline to the top of the ridge.
 Enjoy a panoramic view of the area surrounding North Bay.

 When we visited, the trail appeared quite overgrown.
 It was shortly after a heavy rainfall and we reached a creek that was too deep for us to cross.
 We turned back.